 Unfortunately, IGK is no longer accepting tennis balls.
 So the equestrian turf program is no longer active.

 A photo of the new facility with ground tennis ball turf at the SLC is below.

 Where you can send your dead balls

 Please package up your balls and and send them to The Tennis Ball Project.
 Contributors pay the cost of the boxes for shipment and the Project pays the shipping fees.
 The info for shipment is available at http://tennisballcourts.com/how-and-where-to-recycle/.

 As Project Green Ball is a community sustainability initiative, we need your help.
 Specifically, we need your used tennis balls and your ideas as to how to recycle balls.

 In addition, we are looking for sponsorships and financial support for Project Green Ball.
-We are interested in establishing relationships with logistics providers and box manufacturers (so the program can be rolled out to tennis clubs), as well as academies, teams, tennis clubs and others interested in promoting this sustainability initiative.
+We are interested in establishing relationships with logistics providers, as well as academies, teams, tennis clubs and others interested in promoting this sustainability initiative.